carlos-afonso/carlos-afonso/README.md

 ### Carlos Afonso

+- Data Scientist and Machine Learning Engineer with experience solving business problems for Fortune 100 companies.
+- Lead Data & Technology Educator / Instructor / Trainer (trained 500+ diverse adults in 2020 with excellent feedback).
+- Passionate about leveraging Data & Technology to solve business problems and about teaching these skills to others.
+- Connect with me on [LinkedIn](https://www.linkedin.com/in/carlos-afonso-w/)

 <!--
 **carlos-afonso/carlos-afonso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.